You've got the enthusiasm. You've got the dream. The budget?

 Bath Redo: $30,000

 For a room that occupies so little of the house, the bath packs a lot of pricey items.
-Countertops, cabinetry, flooring, It could hurt your resale value.
-Most buyers want at least one tub. tubs, and plumbing fixtures add up.
+Countertops, cabinetry, flooring, and plumbing fixtures add up.

 To make sure the renovation looks as good 10 years from now, and to recoup most of your investment (typically 50% — more if you mostly DIY it):